clyang/welly/README.md

    - Fetch and open PTT's post direct URL link automatically.
 Extremely userful for the post which contains a lot of image links.
 5. provide "Long Comment" function
    - The user can focus on leaving long comments on specific article without worrying the system limitation.
+6. provide "Comment Blacklist" function, which blocks annoying comments by userid automatically.
-6. Auto update
+7. Auto update
    - Always get the up-to-date version of Welly!
-7. Support Quick Look image on High Sierra
+8. Support Quick Look image on High Sierra
-8. Support Full Screen mode
+9. Support Full Screen mode

 ***